 For nearly two decades, Will Terpening has fought tirelessly, thoughtfully, and effectively for his clients in white collar criminal cases; in complicated business litigation matters; and for executives, professionals, and corporations in times of intense crisis.
 Will is a member of a dying breed – the litigator who loves the courtroom and who still spends a substantial amount of time there and who values substance over appearance.
 Clients value him not only for his hard working approach to trial work – they also depend on his skill as a writer, negotiator, counselor, and problem solver.
-He is the go-to lawyer for unique disputes and clients in the midst of any kind of criminal, civil, or regulatory crisis situation – from his perspective: the more unusual and complicated the problem, the better.
+He is the go-to lawyer for unique disputes and clients in the midst of any kind of criminal, civil, or regulatory crisis situation – the more unusual and complicated the problem, the better.

 After a recent trial, one client remarked to Will: “I could never have stood up to those guys without you.”
 This is the kind of feedback that matters the most to Will, and he is fortunate to regularly hear some variation of it from clients.
 Will became a lawyer to fight for the underdog, protect rights, and ensure a fair fight where his clients’ positions are presented comprehensively, accurately, and effectively.
 It is what he lives to do.